renovate-bot/khulnasoft-lab-_-AiExec/docs/docs/Components/components-embedding-models.md

 For a list of Ollama embeddings models, see the [Ollama documentation](https://ollama.com/search?c=embedding).

-To use this component in a flow, connect Langflow to your locally running Ollama server and select an embeddings model.
+To use this component in a flow, connect Aiexec to your locally running Ollama server and select an embeddings model.

 1. In the Ollama component, in the **Ollama Base URL** field, enter the address for your locally running Ollama server.
 This value is set as the `OLLAMA_HOST` environment variable in Ollama.
 The default base URL is `http://127.0.0.1:11434`.